clevijoki/vapid/README.md

 `vapid content/meshes/wall.mesh`

-This is not intended for artists to have to type of course, but a step that the mesh export tools could call.
+This is not intended for artists to have to type of course, but a step that the mesh export or editor tools could call.

 Vapid will match this file path against all of the rules that were specified, which should be nearly instantanous from a user perspective, and call any rules affected.
 Any previous tasks that read the outputs from this task (.level files) will also be re-run.
 Any tasks that might have to re-run because they reference the output paths explicitly will also run (e.g. if `--package` was specified, and a new .mesh was added, it would get packaged)